ethereum/portal-network-specs/beacon-chain/light-client-network.md

 ### Routing Table

-The Beacon CHain Light Client Network uses the standard routing table structure from the Portal Wire Protocol.
+The Beacon Chain Network uses the standard routing table structure from the Portal Wire Protocol.

 ### Node State

 #### Data Radius

-The Beacon Chain Light Client Network includes one additional piece of node state that should be tracked.
+The Beacon Chain Network includes one additional piece of node state that should be tracked.
 Nodes must track the `data_radius` from the Ping and Pong messages for other nodes in the network.
 This value is a 256 bit integer and represents the data that a node is "interested" in.